thomasfortoul/youtube4me/README.md

 - Get channel details and download them

 current issues - the channel functionality does not work due to pytube not accepting certain regex patterns of yt channels..

+Usage:
+- Download youtube4me.py
+- type 'python youtube4me.py' in the terminal (or run the python file in an IDE)
+- Download some videos!